profh/CreameryAPI/README.md

 That said, it might be easier for many of you to use Chrome extension [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) that I also used in lecture for pretty printing your json and making it more readable.
 There should be no issue running these endpoints in the browser, as was done in lecture several times.

 Note that our grading tool will not pretty print the json -- doing so is strictly for your convenience to make sure that you have replicated the result correctly.

+---
+As always, should you or any of your IM Force be caught or killed, the Secretary will disavow any knowledge of your actions.
+This file will self-destruct in ten seconds.
+Good luck.